Sessions Stonewalls and Denies Colluding with Kremlin Meddling

 Attorney General Jeff Sessions angrily denied on Tuesday ever colluding with Russian operatives in their campaign to meddle in the 2016 election.
 But in a heated, at times contentious hearing before the Senate Intelligence Committee, Sessions repeatedly refused to answer questions about his conversations with President Donald Trump while offering no discernible legal justification for doing so.

-Sessions’ eagerly-awaited testimony came just a week after ousted FBI Director James Comey told the same panel that Trump, who he called a liar, had asked for personal loyalty and privately urged the FBI boss to clear a former White House official then under investigation, before eventually firing Comey.
+Sessions’s eagerly awaited testimony came just a week after ousted FBI Director James Comey told the same panel that Trump, whom he called a liar, had asked for personal loyalty and privately urged the FBI boss to clear a former White House official then under investigation, before eventually firing Comey.

 On Tuesday, Sessions got his crack at addressing the snowballing allegations of Russian collusion with the Trump campaign to tip last year’s presidential election.
 The former Alabama senator denounced claims that he aided the Russian campaign, which saw hackers break into Democratic Party computer systems and leak their contents online, calling those allegations “an appalling and detestable lie.”